 With Cinco de Mayo (Friday, May 5th) happening the same week as the release of Beach Cocktails, I thought it was the perfect opportunity to share a tequila based cocktail to commemorate both occasions.
 In California and other Southwestern states, Cinco de Mayo is widely celebrated, but if you live in an area where there isn’t a large Mexican population, you may not be familiar with this day to party.
 So fyi, Cinco de Mayo is a Mexican holiday that celebrates the Mexican army’s 1862 victory over France at the Battle of Puebla during the Franco-Mexican War (1861-1867).

-The Mango Margarita I chose to riff upon for Cinco de Mayo is included under Tiki Bar Classics, one of the first chapters in Beach Cocktails, after several informative sections to assists you with the basics: Bar Tools, Glassware, Art of the Garnish, and In the Mix which includes recipes for syrups, mixers, shrubs, and rimming salts.
+The Mango Pineapple Margarita I chose to riff on for Cinco de Mayo is included under Tiki Bar Classics, one of the first chapters in Beach Cocktails.
+The book has several informative sections to assist you with the basics like Bar Tools and Glassware and the Art of the Garnish.
+In the Mix includes recipes for syrups, mixers, shrubs, and rimming salts.
 Tiki Bar Classics includes a tequila primer which gives you info on tequila’s origin and different kinds of tequila: blanco (white), plata (silver), oro (gold), joven (young) and reposado (aged).